Your Ad Here

 A Crisis of Ontology

-This is reflected by countless examples in the popular culture with expressions such as “show me the money”, “money talks” or the famous line in Brian De Palma’s “Scarface”: “First you get the money, than you get the power”.
+This is reflected by countless examples in the popular culture of expressions like “show me the money”, “money talks” or the famous line in Brian De Palma’s Scarface: “First you get the money, then you get the power.”
 Poor kids, dreaming of a better future, are constantly bombarded by the spectacle of the “bling, the cool cribs, the fancy rides and the sexy babes” which are the trademarks of most Hip Hop music videos.
-Money is always center stage in this out of reach universe of “players” which regardless of any tangible cultural meaning serve as heroes and role models for the disenfranchised.
-It is the deadly equation of money= success + happiness + self respect =power.
+Money is always center stage in this out-of-reach universe of players who, regardless of any tangible cultural significance, serve as heroes and role models for the disenfranchised.
+It is the deadly equation of money= success + happiness + self respect = power.
 The same toxic component motivates some of the brightest and best educated young people in the United States to opt for a career on Wall Street instead of becoming doctors, engineers or scientists.

 Anxiety Rising: Occupy Versus Fear and Paradigm Paralysis

-Some people are still living under the pretense that “things” in our broken global system will eventually fix themselves up spontaneously by some kind of miracle.
+Some people still live under the pretense that things in our broken global system will eventually fix themselves up spontaneously by some kind of miracle.
 Of course it will not happen, and this model is, by essence, the definition of magical thinking.
-Recently, a Haitian woman, interviewed for the occasion of the second anniversary of the earthquake, said that she was “putting her trust in god not in people” to rebuild Haiti from the horrific disaster.
+Recently, a Haitian woman, interviewed for the occasion of the second anniversary of the earthquake, said that she was “putting her trust in god, not in people” to rebuild Haiti from the horrific disaster.
 With a rising uncertainty and global anxiety building up like a pressure cooker, most people are scared and either try to escape reality by putting their heads in the sand or are convinced that the global system can be salvaged by making changes from within.

 Editor’s Note: All photographs by Magalie L’Abbe.